PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 - knowledge construction
 - validation

-This creates an important research trade-off between representational richness and construction complexity.
+This creates an important trade-off between richer representation and the effort required to construct and maintain that representation.

 ---